How Tires Can Impact Your Chances of Being in a Collision

 Sometimes it is not the driver’s fault that a tire blew out or that they lost control due to a tire issue.
 Defective tires are one of the most common types of product liability claims when it comes to traffic collisions.
 It is the manufacturer’s responsibility to produce quality tires that meet certain safety standards, and when a tire is defective, the injured victim has the right to sue the manufacturer.

-Call a Campbell Personal Injury Attorney Today for Legal Assistance
+Call a San Jose Personal Injury Attorney Today for Legal Assistance